 engaged in the shaping of a better world.
 In fact, in our programs, some of the most significant knowledge that students gain comes from each other.

+Our classroom outside the classroom.
+We may be a bit biased, but we can't think of another city that is more perfectly suited for students interested in studying public administration, public policy or nonprofit management.
 Students join our graduate programs to gain credentials for career advancement, to move from a job in the for-profit sector to a position in a nonprofit organization or the government, or to prepare for leadership in their chosen professions.
 But no matter what their ambitions, our students tend to share a common commitment: to improve others’ lives and work for the betterment of society.